Utah Administrative Code

 TABLE 4 Sanitary Fixture Minimum Requirements Water Closets Male Female 1:1 to 25 1:1 to 25 2:26 to 75 2:26 to 75 3:76 to 125 3:76 to 125 4:126 to 200 4:126 to 200 5:201 to 300 5:201 to 300 6:301 to 400 6:301 to 400 Over 400, add one fixture for each additional 200 males or 150 females.
 Where urinals are provided, one water closet less than the number specified may be provided for each urinal installed, except the number of water closets in such cases may not be reduced to less than one half of the minimum specified.

-(3) One shower head for each sex must be provided for each 50 bathers or fraction thereof.
+(4) The facility shall provide showers for each gender and shall enclose these showers for privacy.
+A minimum of one shower head for each gender must be provided for each 50 bathers or fraction thereof.

-(7) At least one covered waste can must be provided in each restroom.
+(13) At least one covered waste receptacle must be provided in each restroom.

 (1) Visitors, spectators, or animals may not be allowed within 10 feet, 3.05 meters, of the pool.
 Service animals are exempt from this requirement.